by Shelley Watson, Creative Director, Sublime Design

 Burning Man is considered ‘an experiment in temporary community’; a place where no money changes hands.
 Where all 70,000 participants bring what they need to survive for the week in a harsh, dry, and dusty landscape, as well as amazing art installations, music, food and so much more to share.
 It’s almost impossible to describe.

 Once back to New Zealand, I got involved with Kiwiburn, New Zealand’s Burning Man Regional event, held annually near Hunterville in the North Island.

 I jumped on board, designing a logo, followed by a poster.
 Then joined the Executive Committee for a few years to help guide the event, implemented the branding further, developed a wide range of social media channels, and proudly watched as the festival grew from 140 in 2007 to over 1600 participants in 2017.

-My involvement with Kiwiburn as the Media and Communications Team Lead is a role requiring a lot of writing, overseeing the website, managing all social media channels communications and graphic design, as well as liaising with media.
+My involvement with Kiwiburn for many years as the Media and Communications Team Lead was a role requiring a lot of writing, overseeing the website, managing all social media channels communications and graphic design, as well as liaising with media.

 We’re all volunteers and work year round to make this annual not-for-profit event happen.
 It’s hard work, fun and very rewarding.
 I’ve met so many inspiring people who have also become good friends.

 The second time I went to Burning Man, in 2007, I made art in New Zealand and took it with me in a sports bag.
 The theme that year was The Green Man and they wanted people to make trees.

 My art, FerNZ (pictured), was a metal fern tree made of used printing plates and a car muffler, sprayed with metallic paint using ferns from my garden as stencils.
 It was lit up at night with EL wire.
 I brought it back to New Zealand for Kiwiburn the following year.